vendablefall/littlekiwibus/_stagingposts/2019-01-14-demolishing-the-bus-interior.1.md

  Drill
  Impact driver
  Chisel bit for impact driver
+ Crowbars (watch your face)
+ Socket seto
+ Rivet remover (find example onlinem say we couldnt find one in nz but tom suggestd it) Radio/music speaker

 One of the first tasks we had to tackle was the removal of the luggage compartments on the roof.
+We had already arranged to donate the seats to Otago Bus Heritage Society (they have a 1960s Bedford bus they're restoring with no seats, and we had a bus full of seats that would fit perfectly into it) and we thought about trying to remove the overhead luggage compartments neatly, in case they had a use for them too.
+These good intentions lasted about 10 minutes.

+The bus wasn't built with the intention of being pulled apart

+So we gave up on this idea and turned to the reciprocating saw.

 Rivets.. so many rivets..